bra1nDump/ai-task-vscode/docs/prompt-testing.md

+# Where to find sample tests

+## mermaid-laid-out-graph repository, branch cleanup-boards-job
+### Task - Refactor to use batching
+Rewrite the function below to account for the comments in the doc string.
+Let's first write the batch querying, and figuring out if the board is stale functionality without deletion.
+Let's use an offset of 20_000 and limit of 50 to query the boards.
+Use the links to paginate.

+Commit hash 97dfd6d69d777b62ea1d93851177989c32a65827

+### Task - Stop using nonexisting field
+Below code uses nonexistent last opened at field.
+Only use the fields from the string above.
+There's no delay between the batches.
+The board is considered active if it was created under 2 days ago, or if it was ever modified by the user different from the service user account an environment variable SERVICE_USER_ID.
+Rewrite the function below to address these comments.

+Commit hash f2d0b5bb09a94e48e31bf62ecb891fae421cfa79

+### Task - Adjust algorithm to create next page link programmatically
+Create the next link yourself instead of using the one from the response.
+Comment out deletion code, we're running at driver now.
+Count the number of boards that would be deleted from the batch and printed out also printing out the total batch number.

+Commit hash e22b341a115ef540287d120695682205aec96da5

+### There's some tasks in between these that I have omitted, we don't really need all of them for testing though

+### Task - Create two changes: create permutations of two static arrays and parameterize function
+@bread your task is to create queries for all the permutations of the board names.
+Don't rely on helpers you need to create permutations manually from the two arrays provided.
+Then sequentially run cleanupStaleMiroBoardsJobShardedByName for each of the queries.

+@bread parametrized the wink generated with parameter passed in

+Commit hash 0c08816c64bfced3f7564a7c5491be127bf184b4

+## birds repository, branch plan-refactor-demo-checkpoint

+### Task - Refactor a type and automatically fixed compilation errors
+Commit hash 5fd3413edf64c1fb2d68ed0e9b2cad1d193ae5b9

+# Automated regression testing

 Having some reliable way to know which print is better is really nice.
 Ideally I would keep accumulating a list of inputs and desired outputs and then for each prompt iteration I would run the tests and see how many of them pass.
 More so I would want to see the quality of the passes.